nrkno/dotnetskolen/README_EN.md

 }
 ```

-Here we see that the response consists of an object with two fields: `nrk1` and `nrk2`, both of which are a list of the broadcasts on the respective channels.
-Each broadcast contains a title, as well as a start and end time.
+Here we see that the response consists of an object with two fields: `nrk1` and `nrk2`, both of which are a list of the transmissions on the respective channels.
+Each transmission contains a title, as well as a start and end time.
 Each of the fields are text strings that follow the validation rules we have defined in our domain. `Title` has `pattern` similar to the regular expression we used in `isTitleValid` in `Domain.fs`. `Starttime` and `Endtime` have `format: "date-time"`, which follows the date format in [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6).

 For now, we won't be doing anything more with the JSON schema than having it as documentation for our API.
 Create a new folder `docs` in your root folder with a new file `epg.schema.json` where you paste the JSON schema above.
 You should now have the following folder hierarchy: